bxparks/rpn83p/USER_GUIDE.md

 3. When the menu system is at the root, the first menu item on the left is a menu group named `MATH`, which may help to remember this button mapping.

+**HP-42S Compatibility Note**: As far I can tell, the menu system of the HP-42S is *multiply rooted* and pressing a given menu button (e.g. `BASE`) activates the menu hierarchy of that particular button.
+I think this works because the menu bar on the HP-42S is not displayed by default, so there is no single ROOT node of its menu system.
+Some of the HP-42S menu bars can stack on top of each other, so that the `EXIT` button goes back to the previous menu bar.
+But some menu bars do not.
+I have never figured out the rhyme and reason for this behavior.
+The RPN83P app, on the other hand, always displays its menu bar, so it was simpler for the user (and the programmer of this app) to create a *singly rooted* menu hierarchy with the menu bar always starting from the implicit `ROOT` menu node.

 #### Menu Indicator Arrows

 There are 3 menu arrows at the top-left corner of the LCD screen.
 The